 With a little creativity, a lot of patience and some blackmail-ready photographs, one truly can work their way up the industry food chain.
 Oh, and a note to the SEOmoz team: I suggest you read the fine print in the blackmail letter.
 We're still waiting for one final demand to be fulfilled.
 We still have those photos.
 Don't make us do it!

-Have a question for Stoney?
-Ask or leave a comment below!
+Have a question for Stoney or want to leave a comment?